200 KM DOUBLE METRIC

 THIS COURSE INCLUDES STEEP CLIMBS AND TECHNICAL DESCENTS.

+The route continues along the rolling hills of Hicks Valley Road before turning west on Pt.
+Reyes-Petaluma Road, taking riders past the Cheese Factory to a slight climb and a very fast descent to Nicasio Reservoir and Nicasio Valley Road.
+A relatively flat stretch lead to the fifth and final rest stop at the Nicasio Schoolhouse.
 A few miles later, riders begin the climb back up Lucas Valley Road to Big Rock.
 Riders should exercise caution on the DEMANDING DESCENT FROM BIG ROCK AT LUCAS VALLEY ROAD.
 This descent has several sharp left-hand turns with a decreasing radius.
 The remainder of the route is almost all downhill to the finish.